-Rev. Séamus P. Finn, OMI
+Rev. Séamus P. Finn, OMI — Director

 Rev. Séamus P. Finn, OMI served as director of the USP JPIC office from its inception on 1999 until 2015, and as director of JPIC ministry in previous oblate offices domestically and in Rome.
 He is Chief of Faith Consistent Investing for the OIP Investment Trust and remains as a consultant to the USP JPIC office.
 He is an international leader in faith consistent and socially responsible investing and serves as a consultant to investment committees.
 As such, he serves as Chair of the Board of ICCR (Interfaith Center on Corporate Responsibility, www.ICCR.org), and has been instrumental in the formation of the International Interfaith Investment Group www.3iGnet.org.
 Séamus actively engages corporations in the financial and extractives sectors, as well as multinationals on labor and supply chain issues.
 He also serves on the boards of a number of organizations that are focused on domestic and global justice priorities in the public policy arena.

 George Kombe Ngolwe

 As Associate Director, George supports and partners with the Director in shaping and implementing JPIC organizational priorities and strategic mission of the office.
 Manages program development, focus on immigration reform, corporate social responsibility (human rights policy & community engagement), and oversees social justice initiatives for Oblates working in Africa and Latin America.
-George also develops educational materials outlining Missionary Oblates’ unique perspective on the issue of death penalty, and engages in other efforts supporting U.S. Oblate missions.
+George also develops educational materials outlining Missionary Oblates’ unique perspective on the issue of the death penalty and engages in other efforts supporting U.S. Oblate missions.
 George holds a Master’s degree in Theology from Catholic Theological Union in Chicago.

 |Rev. Daniel LeBlanc, OMI